Best Stable Diffusion Lighting Prompts and Controls

 Below are some of the best lighting prompts in Stable Diffusion, followed by tutorials to use denoise offset Lora for high dynamic range images.

-Part 1.
-Lighting Prompts in Stable Diffusion
+Part 2.
+Popular Lighting Prompts (Tokens) in Stable Diffusion

 Using lighting prompts in Stable Diffusion is one way to control the light effects and visuals in your AI art.
 If you are familiar with photography lighting techniques, it will be much easier.